LinhNC/BocasaySolution/README.md

 - Fluent Validation
 - UnitTest with xUnitTest and Moq
 ## Configurations
+- Set both WebAPI and WebApp as Starup Projects
 - WebAPI: For the path folder of save posted object to simple file in json format please refer to this section of appsettings.json
 ``` appsettings.json
 "AppConfiguration": {